Friday, January 22, 2016

 # # #

-The tie with royalty is ingrained in our imaginations:
+The tie with royalty is rooted:

 The 19th-century artist takes the tradition of the white horse for granted, though Spanish queens rode mules because they were not supposed to fight.